 After recuperating his energies Mr. Hemrich returned to Seattle in 1897 and purchased the plant and business of the North Pacific Brewery (also known as the old Slorah brewery), between Republican and Mercer streets.
 The firm was operated as the Alvin Hemrich Brewing Co.
-After six months Alvin entered into business with his brother Louis, and a Julius Damus, in the organization of the Hemrich Brothers Brewing Company.
+In early '98, Alvin entered into business with his brother Louis, and a Julius Damus, in the organization of the Hemrich Brothers Brewing Company.
 Alvin was president and manager of the company from the time of its organization, and the success of the enterprise was large measure due to his able and well directed efforts.
 As a principal investor, he also held the position of president of both the Claussen Brewing Association and the Independent Brewing Company of Seattle.
 Additionally, he made judicious investments in local real estate and owned a beautiful residence, which he erected in 1898.
 It was located at 503 Melrose Avenue N., and was one of the most attractive homes in turn-of-the-century Seattle.

 In November, 1901, Mr. Hemrich purchased the Grays Harbor Brewing Company, which was under construction in Aberdeen.
 He then organized the Aberdeen Brewing Company, which was incorporated with a capital stock of sixty thousand dollars, and he began the operation of the plant shortly afterward.
 In May of 1905 Alvin and Minnie's 3rd son, Walter was born.
 Their eldest son, Elmer, after finishing his schooling in Seattle, joined his family in Aberdeen.
 Two years later, in 1911, Elmer assumed the position of plant manager - at the age of 21.